 Most of the stock 10-hole diatonics currently available in the traditional 7-limit Just Intonation scheme seem to come from Brazil.
 This includes the Hering 1923 Vintage, the Hering Black Blues and the Hering Rhythm Blues (their 12-hole tenor C harp, sadly no longer in production).

-Up until recently, all Hering diatonics were in JI usually tuned somewhere between A=442 and 445, but the Super 20 and the Hering Blues have recently been changed over to 12TET.
+Up until fairly recently, all Hering diatonics were in JI usually tuned somewhere between A=442 and 445, but the Super 20 and the Hering Blues have recently been changed over to 12TET.
 The Golden Blues is now in "brilliant tuning", meaning that it is tuned a little higher than their other harps, but they don't specify whether its relative tuning is Just or tempered and I haven't worked on one for a while.
 The older wood combed Hering Master Blues was in JI, but the new plastic combed model seems to have shifted to a more tempered tuning.
 I also recall that the last Hering Free Blues I worked on was tuned Just, but that was a while ago and I'm not sure how they are currently tuned.

 The Brasilian company Bends (now defunct) also used 7-limit JI for most of their diatonic models, although there may be some variation between different production runs.
 For what it's worth, the last Hohner 364 and 356 Marine Bands I serviced were closer to 7-limit JI at A=444 than to anything else, although the SBS harps seem to use a light temperament much like that currently used on the 10-hole MB.
 I've not played one myself, but Hohner also have a diatonic produced solely for the US market called the Blue Midnight.
 This is an MS harp apparently tuned to 7-limit JI.